wd5gnr/verifla/README.md

 you can use top_of_verifla_nodef instead of top_of_verifla_nodef.
 In this case, you need to provide inputs (even if constants) for sys_run, cqual, trigqual, and exttrig.

-The code has been lightly tested on an MAX10 FPGA and there will be examples in the demos folder soon.
+The code has been lightly tested on a MAX10 FPGA and there is an example in the demos folder.